era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Processes the given declaration (which may perform multiple declarations using `declare`) as its own lexical unit, using nearly the same outer scope as the current lexical unit's outer scope, but with the inner scope binding changed so as to refer to this inner lexical unit's definitions.

-Reads the given export metadata terms using the inner lexical unit's outer scope, and spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines each of the things listed by each of those export metadata operations.
+Reads the given export metadata terms using the inner lexical unit's outer scope, and spends its interface familiarity ticket to say that it defines each of the things listed by each of those export metadata operations.

-Concurrently looks up each of the things it promised to define and defines it.
+Concurrently looks up each of the things it promised to define and defines it using its implementation familiarity ticket.

-Note that there may be interdependencies between the declaration and the surrounding lexical unit, so there may be a nontrivial chain of logical dependency in between spending the familiarity ticket to say what definitions will be imported and finally propagating those definitions.
+Note that there may be interdependencies between the declaration and the surrounding lexical unit, so there may be a nontrivial chain of logical dependency in between spending the interface familiarity ticket to say what definitions will be imported and finally spending the implementation familiarity ticket to propagate those definitions.

 ---